open-craft/accounting/README.md

 2017 -> invoices-in -> 09 -> invoice.pdf
 ```

 This would mean that the integration uploaded `invoice.pdf` to folder `09`, inside folder `invoices-in`, which was inside folder `2017`.
-This also thus corresponds to the invoice's billing start date being `2017-09-X` where `X` is any day in September.
+This also thus corresponds to the invoice's date being `2017-09-X` where `X` is any day in September.

 For your development environment to use Google Drive integration, you'll have to set up a service account on Google Console.
 This service account can then be associated with PKCS12 credentials, which you can download.